combo-lab/combo_new/README.md

 ## Creating your own templates

-If you need a template to provide additional features like user authentication, email sending, etc, you can copy the template from `combo_new` that best matches your needs, then modify it accordingly.
+If you need a template to provide additional features like authentication, email sending, etc, you can copy the template from `combo_new` that best matches your needs, then modify it accordingly.

 For instance, I've created my own template: